Michael Tuck: VFL/AFL

 He retired as the tenth-oldest VFL/AFL player ever, at 38 years and 95 days old.

 Tuck's 426 games was a VFL/AFL record until it was broken by Brent Harvey in Round 19 of 2016; Harvey retired at the end of that season having played 432 premiership games.

-Elite Australian rules football

-In elite Australian rules football (the VFL/AFL, SANFL and WAFL), Tuck's 426 career premiership games was a record until broken by Craig Bradley in Round 6 of the 2001 AFL season: Bradley retired at the end of the 2002 AFL season after 464 games (89 for Port Adelaide in the SANFL and 375 for Carlton), and remains the record holder as of 2022.

-As of 2022, Tuck's total of 426 premiership games is ranked fourth behind Bradley, Shaun Burgoyne (433, including 26 SANFL matches for Port Adelaide) and Harvey.

 Other matches

 Tuck also played 11 matches for Victoria in State of Origin football, and 29 pre-season/night series matches (which are counted as senior in the SANFL and WAFL but not the VFL/AFL).
 If these are included, Tuck played a total of 466 career senior games.

 The VFL/AFL record Tuck's total as 437 career senior games, excluding his pre-season/night series matches.